 In collaboration with the Municipality of Dion-Olympos and Pieria Regional Unit of Central Macedonia organize the 3d edition of Olympus Ultra, the international long-distance trail running race on Mount Olympus on Saturday 25 June 2022.

 3. GENERAL INFORMATION

-Olympus Ultra is the long-distance trail running race on Mount Olympus, it has distance of 70km and elevation gain +5200m.
-The race takes place the last Saturday of June, same day as Olympus Marathon race, in the Archaeological Site of Dion town at 04:30 in the morning and finishes in Litochoro town.
-Maximum time: 19 hours.
+Olympus Ultra is the long-distance trail running race on Mount Olympus, it has distance of 70km and elevation gain +5550m.
+The race takes place the last Saturday of June, same day as Olympus Marathon race, in the Archaeological Site of Dion town at 00:00 in the midnight and finishes in Litochoro town.